mirracan3131/MCSManager/README.md

 MCSManager has already gained a certain level of popularity within the community, specifically because of Minecraft.
 MCSManager excels in offering a centralized management solution for multiple server instances and provides a secure and reliable multi-user permission system.
 In addition, we are committed to support server administrators, not only for Minecraft but also for Terraria and various Steam games.
 Our goal is to foster a thriving and supportive community for game server management.

-MCSManager **supports English, French, German, Italian, Japanese, Portuguese, Simplified Chinese, and Traditional Chinese**, with plans to add support for more languages in the future!
+MCSManager **supports English, French, German, Italian, Japanese, Portuguese, Turkish, Simplified Chinese, and Traditional Chinese**, with plans to add support for more languages in the future!

 **Terminal**